Rakesh3993/ShGardi-Assignment/README.md

 App Name:
 Celebrity Info Viewer (Assumed name)

-Purpose:
+### Purpose:
-A table-view-based app that displays a list of celebrities, allowing users to view detailed information such as name, profile picture, date of birth, and place of birth.
+A table-view-based app that displays a infinite list of celebrities like actors and directors as mentioned in Assignment, allowing users to view detailed information such as name, profile picture, date of birth, and place of birth.

 ## 2. Features
 ### Celebrity List: